sdsdkkk/sdsdkkk.github.io/_posts/2019-04-18-vulnhub-unknowndevice64-writeup.markdown

 MAC Address: 08:00:27:36:D1:DD (Oracle VirtualBox virtual NIC)
 ```

-Using telnet, we can see that it's an SSH server listening on port 1337.
+Using `telnet`, we can see that it's an SSH server listening on port 1337.

 ```
 $ telnet 192.168.0.115 1337